Nandj/ospatrol-docs/docs/ospatrol101/oneway_install.rst

-.. _ossec_101_oneway_install:
+.. _ospatrol_101_oneway_install:

-OSSEC 101: One Way Communication Installation
+OSPatrol 101: One Way Communication Installation
 ---------------------------------------------

 Sometimes communication with agents can only go one way.